| |

 Hidden Lake Overlook2.7 milesFast alpine viewsMid-July to September

-Storm Castle Peak6 milesBig summit payoffLate spring to fall
+Storm Castle Peak5 milesBig summit payoffLate spring to fall

-The biggest mistake I see is picking the most famous hike instead of the right hike.
+The biggest mistake is picking the most famous hike instead of the right hike.
 Some big-name trails are excellent, but they can be crowded, snowy, or more demanding than they look.
-So when I plan a trip, I match the hike to the season first, then to fitness (factoring in essential hiking gear such as sturdy hiking boots), then to hype.
+The better order is to match the hike to the season first, then to fitness (factoring in essential hiking gear such as sturdy hiking boots), then to hype.

 Glacier National Park is the easiest place to start

-When friends want lakes, peaks, and a strong first Montana trip, I send them to Glacier National Park, which borders the Flathead National Forest.
-The scenery feels oversized, yet a lot of the best payoffs come on doable day hikes.
+For anyone who wants lakes, peaks, and a strong first Montana trip, Glacier National Park is the answer.
+It borders the Flathead National Forest, the scenery feels oversized, and a lot of the best payoffs come on doable day hikes.
+A simple two-day Glacier National Park itinerary is enough to see the highlights without rushing.

-Avalanche Lake is my best all-around pick, a classic day hike.
+Avalanche Lake is the best all-around pick and a classic day hike, roughly 5 to 6 miles round trip depending on how far you walk along the shore.
 The trail moves through cedar forest and wildflower meadows, crosses creeks, and ends at an alpine lake boxed in by steep walls and hanging waterfalls.
 It feels dramatic without turning into an all-day grind.

 Hand-drawn graphite sketch of a serene alpine lake nestled between rugged Montana peaks, with crystal-clear water reflecting granite cliffs and evergreen forests, foreground wildflowers and boulders, under a partly cloudy sky.Pin

-Hidden Lake Overlook is the quicker hit of alpine scenery.
-When Logan Pass is open, this is the one I suggest if you want that instant Glacier National Park feeling, high country, sharp peaks, cold air, and a view of alpine lakes and wildflower meadows that makes people go quiet.
-Keep in mind, though, wind and leftover snow can make it feel tougher than the mileage suggests.
+Hidden Lake Overlook is the quicker hit of alpine scenery, about 2.7 miles round trip from Logan Pass.
+When the Going-to-the-Sun Road is open over the pass, this is the one for an instant Glacier feeling, high country, sharp peaks, cold air, and a view of alpine lakes and wildflower meadows that makes people go quiet.
+Wind and leftover snow can make it feel tougher than the mileage suggests.
+Because access depends on the road, it helps to know how Going-to-the-Sun Road reservations work before you go.

-Grinnell Glacier Trail is amazing, but I don’t sell it as a beginner route.
-It’s longer, steeper, with notable elevation gain, and better when you already know how your legs handle a full day in the mountains.
-If you want simpler planning and lower-stress options, my guide to Glacier National Park day hikes for beginners is a smart next read.
+Grinnell Glacier Trail is amazing, but it is not a beginner route.
+It runs about 10 miles round trip with roughly 2,600 feet of elevation gain, and it rewards hikers who already know how their legs handle a full day in the mountains.
+For simpler planning and lower-stress options, this guide to Glacier National Park day hikes for beginners is a smart next read.
 Stay alert for grizzly bears on these trails and throughout the park.

 Beartooth, Storm Castle, and Bob Marshall each scratch a different itch

-Beartooth is my pick for wild alpine lake country
+Beartooth is the pick for wild alpine lake country

 If Glacier feels classic, the Beartooth Mountains feel raw.
-That’s the appeal.
+That is the appeal.
 The lakes sit higher, the ridges look rougher, and the views stretch wider.

-My favorite intro is the East Rosebud corridor toward Rainbow Lake.
-You get water, canyon walls, and steady scenery almost the whole time.
-If you want a bigger point-to-point adventure, Outside Bozeman’s look at the Beaten Path shows why that route has such a loyal following.
+A friendly intro is the East Rosebud corridor.
+The first lake, Elk Lake, sits about 7 miles round trip and gives you water, canyon walls, and steady scenery the whole way.
+Rainbow Lake is farther up the same trail at roughly 16 miles round trip, so treat it as a long day or an overnight rather than a casual outing.
+If you want a bigger point-to-point adventure, Outside Bozeman’s look at the Beaten Path shows why that 26-mile route has such a loyal following.

-Pine Creek Lake is another strong choice if you want one big objective.
+Pine Creek Lake is another strong choice for one big objective, about 10 miles round trip with serious elevation gain.
 The climb is honest, yet the final lake basin and surrounding peaks feel worth every switchback.
-I recommend Beartooth most for hikers who already know they like longer trail days.
+Beartooth suits hikers who already know they like longer trail days.

 Hand-drawn graphite sketch of a vast alpine plateau in Montana's Beartooth Mountains, featuring multiple turquoise lakes dotting the tundra landscape, jagged surrounding peaks, rocky foreground outcrops, hardy wildflowers, and golden hour lighting casting long shadows.Pin